Focus

 Lego IP

-& IP
+IP

 Lego, an example of a winning IP strategy

-01. LEGO in a few words
+01. LEGO at a glance

 1932